bennn/gfd-oopsla-2023/oopsla-2023/oopsla-23-response.md

 > unsurprising fact that there are many low-performing configurations that are
 > hard to get out of.

 Prior work says little about getting out of slow configurations.
+Moreover, the GTP benchmarks are not a collection of pathological cases --- they are a diverse collection of applications that aim to capture the full experience of programming in Typed Racket.

 > To really be helpful here, a little more exploration might have helped, to
 > see how far we really are away from any sort of findable reasonable path
 > (also, given that you know the full lattice, you could have also compared
 > against the "optimal" strategy),

+We did that.
 Figure 5 compares to the optimal strategy.

 > and what other criteria than the more or less randomly chosen 3x overhead for
 > success and 1x overhead hopefulness there could be (this is particularly